silvercircle/silvercircle.github.io/_posts/2018-07-16-golang-cheatsheet-and-tips.md

 requires minimal configuration - if `gocode` is in your $PATH it will be found and used automatically.

-It's important to have `$GOPATH` set properly, otherwise *gocode* won't work at all.
+Note that gocode depends on a properly configured `$GOPATH` environment variable and may not work at all without it, particularly if you do not use the default go directory, which is normally set to `~/go` by default.
 Also, *gocode* only recognizes packages built and installed with the default go compiler.
 Personally, I use gccgo only for release builds and usually install all packages with both compilers.